jedisct1/libsodium/README.markdown

 ## Comparison with vanilla NaCl

+Sodium does not ship C++ bindings.
+These might be part of a distinct package.

 The default public-key signature system in NaCl was a prototype that shouldn't be used any more.